 When it comes to working with traumatized clients, it helps for them to have a strong attachment figure, says Richard Schwartz, the originator of Internal Family Systems.
 And often, he adds, a good therapist fills that role by being present and attuned.
 But what if clients could become their own best ally in healing, and take fuller agency in their own recovery?

-In the following video clip from Schwartz's 2015 Networker Symposium keynote address, "The Inner Game of Psychotherapy: Bringing Forth the Core Self," he explains how getting to know their inner parts can help clients "unload" the wounds of trauma.
+In this clip from his Networker Symposium keynote address, "The Inner Game of Psychotherapy," Schwartz explains how getting to know inner parts can help clients unload the wounds of trauma.

 Richard Schwartz, PhD, is director of the Center for Self Leadership and the originator of the IFS model.
 He’s on the faculty of Harvard Medical School and the author of Internal Family Systems Therapy.